Rapid treatment of depression without medications

 Basically, the idea here is to make very large, planned, deliberate shifts in your sleep schedule and your light exposure.
 Multiple research studies show this can work even without medications, though you can do all this with medications underway as well.

 What is chronotherapy?
 What are the risks?
 Is there much research behind this?

-Usually I’d give you a whole page on this but I can’t give you better answers than John Gottlieb, M.D., a psychiatrist in Chicago who’s become a leading expert on how to put Chronotherapy into basic treatment of depression, including bipolar depression (but it can’t be “mixed state”, bummer).
+Usually I’d give you a whole page on this but I can’t give you better answers than John Gottlieb, M.D., a psychiatrist in Chicago who’s become a leading expert on chronotherapy into depression, including bipolar depression (but it can’t be a “mixed state”, bummer).

 One thing you won’t find on his website: Can I do this on my own?

 Wake therapy involves staying up for an entire night.
 About 70% of people experience a lift in their depression after that, but the problem is that the depression comes barreling back the next day.
 A more refined technique involves combining wake therapy with light therapy and programmed times of catch-up sleep called triple chronotherapy (some protocols even combine it with lithium for extra boost).Danilenko

 Sleep phase advance is complex but it basically means turning a night-owl into a morning-person (“advancing” their bedtime so they fall asleep earlier in the day).
 That’s what the refined technique sketched out above accomplishes (and yes, being a night owl is strongly associated with depression so the idea makes some biological sense.
 Aristotle and Ben Franklin were onto something).

 Dr. Gottlieb is going to tell you a lot more about each of these elements.
 But I want you to know: in theory, you could do this with the help of your psychiatrist for guidance and monitoring.
 (If you’re anywhere near Chicago, use Dr. Gottlieb’s team there).